 The Public Allies Eagle Rock Fellowship provides thirteen individuals with an advanced year-long service and leadership development experience at the nationally recognized Eagle Rock School and Professional Development Center, located in Estes Park, Colorado.
 A full-scholarship residential high school, Eagle Rock serves students between the age of 15 and 21, from diverse backgrounds and neighborhoods around the country, who have not found success in conventional school settings.
 The Public Allies Fellowship at Eagle Rock is a residential, community-based opportunity for individuals who are passionate about alternative teaching and learning strategies, youth development and empowerment, educational equity, social justice, and re-engaging high-school students in their education.

-View the Public Allies Eagle Rock Fellows site for much more additional information: https://sites.google.com/a/eaglerockschool.org/eagle-rock-public-allies-fellows/
+View the Public Allies Eagle Rock Fellows site for much more additional information and open positions: https://sites.google.com/a/eaglerockschool.org/eagle-rock-public-allies-fellows/

-Applications are available November 1, application submission deadline is March 1.
-Candidate interviews are March through May (final decisions by June).
+Applications are available December 1.
+The first application submission deadline is March 1, the second deadline is May 1, though positions will remain open until filled.
+Candidate interviews are conducted throughout the spring/summer.
 The program begins in September and goes through to August of the next year.